theislab/DRVI/README.md

 ## Installation

 You need to have Python 3.10, 3.11, or 3.12 installed on your system.
-If you don't have Python installed, we recommend installing [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
+If you don't have Python installed, we recommend installing [uv][link-uv].

-There are several options to install drvi:
+There are several alternative options to install drvi:

 <!-- TODO: remove install time! -->

-1. Install the latest release of `drvi-py` from [PyPI][link-pypi], which should take around two minutes:
+1. Install the latest release of `drvi-py` from [PyPI][], which should take around two minutes:

 ```bash
 pip install drvi-py